7 Types of PPE (Personal Protective Equipment)

 7. Body Protection

-Body protection PPE
+Body protection PPE_V_1

 Body protection PPE acts as a comprehensive barrier, shielding workers from intense heat, flying sparks, hazardous chemicals, molten metal, and low visibility hazards in high-risk environments.
 It is vital in industries like foundries, chemical processing, firefighting, and construction, where the body is exposed to multiple simultaneous dangers.
 This gear ensures complete coverage when engineering controls and administrative measures are not enough, helping prevent severe burns, chemical absorption, or high-visibility related accidents such as vehicle strikes.